 “What?”
-I call from the bathroom, as I rinse toothpaste down the sink.
+I call from the bathroom as I rinse toothpaste down the sink.
 It’s bedtime.
 Denny doesn’t hear me.
-I bend over to put my toothbrush in the cabinet under the sink and realize he is not talking to me.
+I bend over and put my toothbrush in the cabinet and realize he is not talking to me.

-I remember that Denny asked me earlier if he should buy a turkey.
+I remember now that Denny asked me earlier if he should buy a turkey.
 Turkey is on sale.
-He is talking to his new toy, a computerized watch.
+It’s the week before Christmas.
+Denny is talking to his new toy, a computerized watch.

-I walk into the living room.
-Between the bathroom and the living room I’ve decided.
-Tomorrow I am going to start that book.
+I turn off the bathroom light and walk into the living room.
+Between the bathroom and the living room I’ve decided—tomorrow I am going to start that book.

-At a writer’s conference I showed an editor an excerpt from my manuscript, well, actually three excerpts.
-I had three segments ready so I thought I might as well go for broke.
+At a writer’s conference I showed an editor an excerpt of my manuscript, well, actually three excerpts.
+I had three segments with me so I thought I might as well go for broke.

 She looked up at me over her reading glasses.
-I’m sitting there sizing her up, not sure what to make of her.
-But I’m looking at her grey hair and thinking she should change hairdressers.
+I’m sitting there, not sure what to make of her, but I’m looking at her grey hair and thinking she should change hairdressers.